 Guest Bloggers: Curtis Phillabaum and Ruth Whipple

-Servers and wait staff deal with it all–heavy trays, plates with strangers’ food remains, rude customers, and neck-breathing management.
+Servers and wait staff deal with it all–heavy trays, plates with strangers’ food remains rude customers and neck-breathing management.
 A treasure trove of memes, Facebook posts, and popular articles chronicle the often grotesque conditions of serving strangers a meal and cleaning up after them.
 Many people (even some of our readers) likely waited tables in high school, college, or now as a career.
 If you haven’t, it’s not hard to imagine the horrors involved in the service industry (Kitchen Nightmares is a show for a reason).
-Often, former servers vehemently suggest “everyone should wait tables at least once in their life,” as it builds character, a tough armour against criticism, valuable social skills, and unique perspective taking.
+Often, former servers vehemently suggest “everyone should wait tables at least once in their life,” as it builds character, a tough armor against criticism, valuable social skills, and unique perspective-taking.
 And, quite frankly, all of that is true.

 Stories of sexual harassment, verbal (and physical) aggressions, and other dehumanizing acts toward servers have led to the poignantly termed Waitmare experience.
 No doubt serving is one of the toughest and most undesirable jobs in America.
 If that weren’t enough, poor tipping lives in this vein and acts as a key player affecting the quality of service for an individual server and the restaurant as a whole.
 For servers, they’re operating under two sets of contingencies: customer-server as one, management-server as another.